ja5perlu/Eyeprotect/README.md

 # Eyeprotect
 This is a code for protect your eyes.
-First of all, this is all you need :
+First of all, these are all you need :

 **Hardware**
   - Arduino Leonardo